James Kirby

 Notable cases include:

-• Nazir v Begum [2025] EWCA Civ 587.
+• Nazir v Begum [2025] 3 WLR 595.
 Whether registered land held by personal representatives is “subject to a trust” for adverse possession purposes.
-James acted as sole counsel in the Court of Appeal.

-• Re H’s Estate (2024).
+• Re H’s Estate (2024) (High Court).
 Acted for the successful applicant in a claim under the Forfeiture Act 1982.
 The applicant had forfeited her inheritance by assisting her godmother to travel to Switzerland for the purposes of assisted dying.

 • James v Scudamore [2023] Ch 391.
-James acted for the defendant executor and beneficiary.
-The judge accepted his argument that a probate claim could be barred by the claimant’s delay in bringing the claim.
+Acted for the defendant executor and beneficiary.
+The judge accepted James’s argument that a probate claim could be barred by the claimant’s delay in bringing the claim.

 • Bridgmont v Zammit (2022): Represented the claimant in a 3-day trial at Central London County Court concerning the beneficial ownership and sale of a property formerly owned by the client’s deceased parents.
 The claim received media coverage in The Times and other newspapers.